-Edinburgh is reputed for its hospitality and deep-fried Mars Bar!
+The city is reputed for its hospitality and deep-fried Mars Bars!
 Shocked?
-Well, we did warn you it's unusual.
+Well, Edinburgh does tend to march to its own beat.
 There is plenty to do here, and we have narrowed it down to a handful of some of the most interesting things we found.

 Visit the Edinburgh Castle